m-gizzi/pryze_frontend/README.md

 ### Prerequisites

-While this app can mostly be cloned as is (don't forget the frontend repo, linked above), it does assume you have an active Square developer's account.
+While this app can mostly be cloned as is (don't forget the backend repo, linked above), it does assume you have an active Square developer's account.
 You can get that started here: https://developer.squareup.com/us/en

 Once you have an account you can create your app.
 There are three tokens Square will give you: